teambit/docs/docs/tutorials/bit-react-tutorial.md

 The important thing to notice here is that the component is considered `staged`.
 That means that it is now ready to be exported.

-To export the component to your bit.dev collection, we will use the export command and the full name of the collection, structured as `<username>.<collection>`:
+To export the component to your bit.dev scope, we will use the export command and the full name of the scope, structured as `<username>.<scope>`:

 ```shell
 $ bit export <username>.react-tutorial
 exported 1 components to scope <username>.react-tutorial
 ```

-The component is now visible in your collection on bit.dev.
+The component is now visible in your scope on bit.dev.
 You can access it in `https://bit.dev/<username>/react-tutorial`.
 You can also visit the component created for this demo on: https://bit.dev/learn-bit/react-tutorial

-At this point, checking bit's status will no longer display the component as the component is now hosted on the remote collection:
+At this point, checking bit's status will no longer display the component as the component is now hosted on the remote scope:

 ```shell
 $ bit status